theodi/synthetic-data-tutorial/README.md

 **Wait, what is this "synthetic data" you speak of?**

 It's data that is created by an automated process which contains many of the statistical patterns of an original dataset.
 It is also sometimes used as a way to release data that has no personal information in it, even if the original did contain lots of data that could identify people.
-This means programmers and data scientists can crack on building software and algorithms that they know will work similarly on the real data.
+This means programmers and data scientists can crack on with building software and algorithms that they know will work similarly on the real data.

 **Who is this tutorial for?**